godotengine/godot-docs/classes/class_reference.rst

 Description
 -----------

-Base class for anything that keeps a reference count.
-Resource and many other helper objects inherit this.
-References keep an internal reference counter so they are only released when no longer in use.
+Base class for any object that keeps a reference count. :ref:`Resource<class_Resource>` and many other helper objects inherit this class.

+References keep an internal reference counter so that they are automatically released when no longer in use, and only then.
+References therefore do not need to be freed manually with :ref:`Object.free<class_Object_method_free>`.

+In the vast majority of use cases, instantiating and using ``Reference``-derived types is all you need to do.
+The methods provided in this class are only for advanced users, and can cause issues if misused.

 Method Descriptions
 -------------------